Perevalov/kb-qa/README.md

 # kb-qa
 This repository contains simple question answering system which is working on top of knowledge base

+## Project set up

+Navigate to project folder and run following commands in the terminal:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-python -m spacy download en_core_web_sm
+`python -m spacy download en_core_web_sm`